ideamark/desk-emoji/doc/en/upload_firmware.md

-# Upload Firmware for ESP32 Board
+# Upload Firmware to ESP32 Board

+Attention: firmware has already been uploaded.
+This tutorial is intended only for updates.

 1. Download the [Flash Download Tools](https://www.espressif.com/../support/download/other-tools) from Espressif website.
 (Windows only)
-2. Download ESP32 firmware from [Github](https://github.com/ideamark/desk-emoji/releases) and unzip.
+3. Download ESP32 firmware from [Github](https://github.com/ideamark/desk-emoji/releases) and unzip.
-3. Connect the ESP32 board to PC, check the USB port COM number
+4. Connect the ESP32 board to PC, check the USB port COM number

 ![1731329767374](../image/download_firmware_esp32/1731329767374.png)